raystack/optimus/docs/concepts/index.md

 Overall dependencies can be divided into three types
 - Intra: Jobs depending on other jobs within same tenant repository
 - Inter: Jobs depending on other jobs over other tenant repository
-- Extra: Jobs depending on an external dependency outside Optimus
+- Extra: Jobs depending on an external dependency outside Optimus [TODO]

 ## Priority Resolver